October 14, 2024

 In July, S&P downgraded Graftech to CCC+, citing difficult market conditions and anticipating that the company will deplete most of its cash balance by mid-2025, after which it will need to rely on its revolver to meet liquidity needs.
 Graftech’s capital structure is unsustainable, given its elevated debt levels (maturity is not until 2028), depressed earnings, high interest expenses, and reliance on favorable market conditions to meet its financial obligations over the longer term.

 A challenging and telegraphed Q2 prepared us to contemplate the next steps.
 We had a 1×1 scheduled with management in mid-August, which, depending on the discussion, would result in either buying more or selling.
 After the Q2 results, it became clear that management could say little to ensure the business would survive in its current form.
 In July, reports surfaced that Graftech contacted firms for a potential capital raise, an action that would permanently impair the investment.
-Although management reiterated drawing on the revolver would be unnecessary in 2024, we anticipate this will become essential by June-July 2025 to cover their semi-annual interest payments.
+Although management reiterated that drawing on the revolver would be unnecessary in 2024, we anticipate it will become essential by June-July 2025 to cover their semi-annual interest payments.
 At quarter end, cash stood at $120m.
 We expect them to burn ~$50m in the 2H of the year, as rising production costs are offset by working capital release.
 With the unlikely probability of higher prices in 1H 25, volumes are the primary lever to drive improved profitability.
 A similar cash burn in the first half of 2025 will likely necessitate drawing on their revolver, further increasing fixed costs for a business that needs to preserve cash.

 Rolling this scenario forward to 2H 25, should prices not recover to mid $5,000, Graftech could miss an interest payment.
 This investment has shifted from a bet on the transition to electric arc furnace technology to a call option dependent on a rebound in China’s property sector.
 This would be material thesis drift, which we are uncomfortable underwriting.
 The US government (most familiar to us) is unpredictable; underwriting China’s government intentions is several miles out of our circle of competence.